jcordry/Mobile-App-Dev-Reference/README.md

 - Screenshots of your designs.

 If you go with sprints, do that for every sprint.
-That could be one for every milestone, and you sprints are now about one week long if you started during week 5.
+That could be one for every milestone, and your sprints are now about one week long if you started during week 5.

 ## Submission